KOSASIH/Guardix/README.md

 # Motto
 Secure.
 Trustworthy.
 Innovative

+# Mission
+Guardix's mission is to build more secure cyber systems for the enterprises and government agencies, by detecting and accurately identifying the most advanced cyber threats in real time.

 # Description
 Guardix is a smart cyber security system powered by Artificial Intelligence (AI) & Machine Learning (ML) algorithm, which continuously monitors and detects cyber threats.
 Guardix can safeguard your data from unauthorized access, malware injection, unauthorized changes and malicious outages.